gabrielesnack/Nestjs-Experiements/README.md

 Nest Integrated with other tools that are available in branches

 This branch is using **NestJs** with **Apollo GraphQL** and **Prisma** where mutations and queries were grouped by the same collection or module depends own your thinking and the way that you want use.
+It was used code first to handle with graphql (probably is more interest split mutations and queries isolated in a single file each one of them)

 ## Installation